 Barriers for jailed voters include the fact that many jailed voters and election and corrections officials often do not realize that they retain their voting rights.
 They also include logistical challenges — like access to pens or envelopes for requesting a ballot — and a lack of election infrastructure that can help voters overcome these obstacles.

-To ensure justice-involved voters can make their voices heard in our democracy, it is essential to implement ballot access programs in jails and provide individualized help to people with past convictions in the voting rights restoration process.
+To ensure jailed and formerly incarcerated voters can make their voices heard in our democracy, it is essential to implement ballot access programs in jails and provide individualized help to people with past convictions in the voting rights restoration process.

 All the agencies CLC sent letters to would be well-equipped to enable voters to better navigate the rights restoration process.